inducer/pyopencl/doc/source/misc.rst

 * David Garcia contributed significantly to PyOpenCL's API design and reported many bugs.
 * Michal Januszewski sent a patch.
+* Achim Gottinger submitted a fix for an example.

 Guidelines
 ==========